flydev-fr/site-pwbs4/README.md

+# This Site Profile is deprecated
+A more up to date site profile using Bootstrap 4 can be found [here](https://github.com/rafaoski/site-bs4)

+If you have a PR to update this repo, I will be glad to integrate it!

 ### PWBS-4 Minimal site profile for ProcessWire

 PWBS-4 is a profile based on the "minimal site profile (intermediate edition)" and bundled with Boostrap v4.0.0-alpha.2.